Traditional and Indigenous Peoples’ knowledge

 The United Nations defines “youth” as those persons between the ages of 15 and 24 years, without prejudice to other definitions by Member Nations.
 Youth account for one-sixth of the global population, and almost 88 percent of the world’s 1.2 billion youth live in low- and middle-income countries.
 FAO’s Rural Youth Action Plan aims to contribute to Agenda 2030 by equally empowering rural young women and men, protecting children and other excluded youth groups, with a view to strengthen youth participation in decision-making processes and access to education, decent employment and rural services.

-As a part of the World Food Forum’s (WFF) Innovation Labs, the Transformative Research Challenge (TRC) was launched to inspire research and innovation in sustainable development to end hunger and transform our agrifood systems.
-This novel youth-led initiative provides young researchers with mentoring and visibility to help them advance knowledge and translate their ideas into tangible solutions.
+• Transformative Research Challenge: a research competition to provide young researchers with mentoring and visibility to help them advance knowledge and translate their ideas into tangible solutions;

 Academia and Research Institutions